AlexGarciaG/NLP_topic_modeling/README.md

 The first topic modeling technique used was BERTopic.

 #### LSA/LSI
 The second topic modeling technique chosen was Latent Semantic Analysis/Indexing.
-###### Video LSA
 For more information about LSA technique a video explanation can be found in the following link: ***insertar link de video de yt***

 ### To know to how topic_modeling read topic_modeling.md